DoktorShift/Buho_GO/README.md

 - **Mobile Optimized:** Enjoy a responsive and streamlined experience on mobile devices.
 - **Multi Connections:** Easily manage and switch between several wallet connections.

-## Roadmap & Improvements

-- **Backend:** Developing a more robust and proper backend.
-- **Transaction Timestamps:** Adding logic to include timestamps when listing transactions.
-- **Payment Security:** Enabling a PIN for payments that exceed a defined amount.
-- **Frontend Enhancements:** Continued cleanup and improvements to the user interface.

 ## Installation